dlang/phobos/README.md

 To [build everything yourself](http://wiki.dlang.org/Building_DMD), there is a [description in the wiki](http://wiki.dlang.org/Building_DMD).

-Phobos is distributed under Boost Software Licence.
+Phobos is distributed under Boost Software License.
 See the [license file](LICENSE_1_0.txt).

 I Want to Contribute